-What if I told you that non-fiction books can be just as magical, wondrous and leave you as content as a good hearty fictional story?
-You probably wouldn’t believe me.
+What if I told you that non-fiction books could be just as magical, wondrous and leave you as content as a good hearty fictional story?
+You probably wouldn’t believe me, right?
 After all, there are no characters in such books to keep you engaged with their fictional yet relatable lives and experiences.
 But the point of reading non-fiction books goes beyond the feel-good factor.

 As I express this, interesting parallels between fiction and non-fiction books come to my mind that I will use to try and justify the joy of reading non-fiction and hopefully encourage you to do the same.

 The Man Who Mistook His Wife for a Hat by Oliver Sacks and Metaphorsis by Franz Kafka – Both these books talk about instances where a human being is mentally trapped or changed in a way that is incomprehensible to a sound linear person.

 Both these books are an insight into the human mind and give us a view on how things may not always be as they seem.

 The novels by Ayn Rand, for those of us who have dared to endeavour of her journey, always leave you with some sense of sweet rebellion.
-While her books evidently express some severely condemned core concepts of capitalism and the importance of self interest; if you gave a read to The Virtue of Selfishness by Rand you would probably understand her ideology better.
+While her books evidently express some severely condemned core concepts of capitalism and the importance of self-interest; if you gave a read to The Virtue of Selfishness by Rand, you would probably understand her ideology better.

 So, when you read a detailed factual account like The Era of Darkness, Pax Indica or his newest book, The New World Disorder and the Indian Imperative you would probably see his book The Great Indian Novel in a different light and what shaped his thoughts.
 And also, why he deserves to put his ideas out there for people to read and consume and make an educated decision about whether to read his work or not, as an author.

-I had a similar experience while reading God of Small Things by Arundhati Roy and then reading her essays on The Algebra of Infinite Justice, Listening to the Grasshoppers and Broken Republic.
+I had a similar experience while reading God of Small Things by Arundhati Roy and then reading her essays on The Algebra of Infinite Justice, Listening to the Grasshoppers and the Broken Republic.
 The central theme that Roy employs in her books is the voices of those who have been silenced, by walking alongside them in forests and having direct interactions with tribal communities.

 These inspiring authors have pushed me to expand my understanding of human behaviour, the world and the society, while cooped up at home quarantining myself.
-I urge my fellow readers to take an initiative to pick up non-fiction books to gain insight into varied perspectives that propagates respect for individual opinion, scientific and spiritual thought and rationality as human beings and keep your curiosity alive, just like I did mine.
+I urge my fellow readers to take the initiative to pick up non-fiction books to gain insight into varied perspectives that propagates respect for individual opinion, scientific and spiritual thought and rationality as human beings and keep your curiosity alive, just like I did mine.